Milnor fibre boundary of a non-isolated surface singularity: The second specific feature: the graphs

-Another consequence is the following \begin{corollary}\labelpar{cor:corank} $corank(A,I)_G=\#\cala(G)$.
-In particular, the characteristic polynomial of the monodromy acting on $H_1(\partial F,\Z)$ is determined by (\ref{th:charpolG}), $\#^2_1M_{\Phi,ver}=c(G)$, and $rank\, H_1(\partial F)_{\not=1}=2g(G)+c(G)-2g(\gc)-c(\gc)$.
-Moreover, the equivalent statements of (\ref{eq:echj}) are also satisfied, in particular $\#^2_jM'_{j,ver}=c(G_{2,j})$. \end{corollary} \begin{proof} Since each $\widetilde{v}_\lambda$ supports at least one arrowhead, the rank of $(A,I)$ is maximal if all the ranks of the intersection matrices associated with $G_{2,j}$ are maximal.
-But these matrices are definite, hence non--degenerate.
-For the last two identities see (\ref{eq:ech}) and (\ref{ranknemegy}). \end{proof} After stating the third specific feature, and determining $corank(A)$ as well, we will return to the characteristic polynomial formula.
+Moreover, the equivalent statements of (\ref{eq:echj}) are also satisfied, in particular $\corank(A,\inc)_{G_{2,j}}=|\cale_{cut,j}|$ and $\#^2_jM'_{j,ver}=c(G_{2,j})$ \ for any $j$. \end{corollary} \begin{proof} Since each $\widetilde{v}_\lambda$ supports at least one arrowhead, the rank of $(A,\inc)$ is maximal whenever all the ranks of the intersection matrices associated with $\overline{G_{2,j}}$ are maximal.
+But these matrices are definite, hence non--degenerate, cf. \ref{1.3b}(3).
+For the other statements see (\ref{eq:ech}) and (\ref{ranknemegy}).\ix{matrix!intersection} \end{proof} After stating the third specific feature, and determining $\corank A$, we will return to the characteristic polynomial formula.

-\subsection{The third specific feature.
-The $d$--covering.}
+\section{\ The third specific feature: the $d$--covering}